TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

 For other platforms replace *openwrt-mips* with one of the architectures provided in the `ubxdir/sys` folder.

-Thi script will create symbolic links to the executable and scripts installed during the first step, install necessary packages, enable crontab and add a service (`cronatreboot`) to resume logging after a reboot.
+This script will create symbolic links to the executable and scripts installed during the first step, install necessary packages, enable crontab and add a service (`cronatreboot`) to resume logging after a reboot.

 The script will provide you with the option to install RTKLIB's `str2str` using an OpenWrt package or